Snowflake Connector for Google Looker Studio

 Limitations

-• The current login flow only supports a single login (username and password), which only works for different accounts if all accounts use the same username and password.
-The connector does not support using multiple logins to different or the same Snowflake account.
+• The current sign-in flow only supports a single sign-in (username and password or private key), which only works for different accounts if all accounts use the same username and password or private key.
+The connector does not support using multiple sign-ins to the same or different Snowflake accounts.

 • Google limits the returned data set to 1 million rows and 50 MB of data.
-You may see unexpected errors when trying to return more data.
+Unexpected errors may occur when you try to return more data.

-• Reports containing REGEXP_PARTIAL_MATCH and REGEXP_EXACT_MATCH operators are not optimized by pushdown filters. because Snowflake and Google Looker Studio supports different regexp types.
+• Reports containing REGEXP_PARTIAL_MATCH and REGEXP_EXACT_MATCH operators are not optimized by pushdown filters because Snowflake and Google Looker Studio support different regexp types.